 I flew Alaskan Airlines and the neon lighting swayed my 80’s baby heart.
 The mountain ranges were spectacular.

 Seattle’s downtown library is an enormous cage of glass angles, and the vast atrium floods natural light for groups of readers.
 It’s a futuristic space to get lost in and discover art installations tucked between levels while traveling the illuminated elevators that lead through the 10-story building.

 I bought a snow globe that’s a replication of the library.
 At a reduced scale the impressive structure resembles an abstract bookstack.

 Seattle Pottery sells over forty varieties of low to high-fire clays, and beautifully sculpted tools that’s art in its own right.
 I chatted with the store owner and learned they knew of Armadillo Clay, Austin’s local ceramics shop.

 I purchased a texture comb, slicing tool, and cow’s tongue (a rib for platters and wide bowls) that I’m eager to work with.
-I also paid for a golden clay, and an iron-oxide rich clay that fires black.
+I also bought a golden clay and an iron-oxide rich clay that fires black.
 Seattle Pottery shipped the two 25-pound bags and I received the package couple of days after my trip.

 Public Market Center is home to the iconic Fisherman’s Wharf, where mongers toss fish in the air and baffle tourists with a rockfish rigged on a string.